ct-Open-Source/ct-Smart-Home/README.md

 ## Getting started

 * Install docker and docker-compose: [german article on installation process](https://www.heise.de/ct/artikel/Docker-einrichten-unter-Linux-Windows-macOS-4309355.html?hg=1&hgi=3&hgf=false)

-* Clone/Download this repository
+* Clone this repository
+*Note: It's also possible to download the latest release from the release tab, but it's not recommended, because then the update mechanism won't work.*

 * `cd` into the folder containing this repos files

 * Run `./start.sh start` to setup the data folder needed to run the containers and start them up.
 *Note: The Zigbee2mqtt container will only start if a [Zigbee-Controller](https://www.zigbee2mqtt.io/information/supported_adapters.html) is connected.
 Make sure to update the adapter to the newest firmware!*
-**Backup the `data` folder regularly, as it contains all your data and configuration files**
+**Backup the `./data` folder regularly, as it contains all your data and configuration files**

+* When you've got "the hang of it" follow the steps listed in the *Security* section to get a properly secured setup.

 ### Updating

+You should make a backup of all files in the `./data` folder.
+If you made changes to files outside of `./data` it is imperative to backup those too.

 An update via `start.sh update` will pull the latest release of this repository.
 This will work for most use cases.

 If you made changes to files provided in the repository, you'll have to undo those changes and reapply them.
 If you're familiar with `git` use `git stash` and `git stash apply`.
 If you want a specially customized version of this repo, think about forking it.

+If you manually downloaded the files from the release tab, you'll have to do the update manually.
+This takes three steps:

+* Backup your installation

+* Run `docker-compose down --remove-orphans`

+* Download the new release and overwrite the files in your installation.
+Or even better: switch to a cloned repository.

+* Run `./start.sh start` to start c't-Smart-Home

 ### Configuration